B-Cell Primary Immunodeficiency: What To Know

 • Antibody function tests — Check how well the body responds to different antigens

-• Genetic screening — Looks for gene mutations that cause PI disorders
+• Genetic tests — Look for gene mutations that cause PI

 The main goal of treating B-cell PI conditions is to prevent and manage infections.
 The exact type of treatment depends on how severe your condition is.
 Treatment mainly includes infection prevention and, in some cases, antibody replacement.